 The whole perimeter of the shower floor was therefore a moist moldy mess even though the clients hadn’t used the shower for a whole month before demo.
 The lack of a shower pan preslope also really exacerbated this major problem:

-What wasn’t super at all was what was done to the original fiberglass waterproofing in the process.
-By simply sawing through the fiberglass waterproofing in that corner and then not patching the waterproofing AT ALL, the result was moisture dumping directly into an exterior wall every time the shower was used.
+What wasn’t super at all was what was done to the original fiberglass waterproofing layer in the process.
+By simply sawing through the fiberglass in that corner and then not patching the waterproofing AT ALL, the result was moisture dumping directly into an exterior wall every time the shower was used.

 The skillful visible work blending the patch tile with the original wall and floor tile hid a super shoddy leaky shower dryrot mess underneath: